agporto/markdown-cv/index.md

 ## Publications <br/>

 ### Published

+`2021` Love, A.C., M. Grabowski, D. Houle, L.H.
+Liow, __A.
+Porto__, M. Tsuboi, K.J Voje and G. Hunt.
+2021.
+Evolvability and the Fossil record.
+Paleobiology. _In Press_.

+`2021` Lürig, M.,  S. Donoughe, E.I.
+Svensson, __A.
+Porto__ and M. Tsuboi.
+2021.
+Computer Vision, Machine Learning, and the Promise of Phenomics in Ecology and Evolutionary Biology.Frontiers in Ecology and Evolution_ vol. 9, p.
+148.

+`2021`__Porto,A.__, S. Rolfe and A. M. Maga.
+2021.
+ALPACA: a new and general computer vision framework for automated landmarking of 3D biological structures._Methods in Ecology and Evolution_ Early View.

+`2021` Rolfe, S., S. Pieper, __A.
+Porto__, K. Diamond, J. Winchester, S. Shan, H. Kirveslahti, D. Boyer, A. Summers and A.M.
+Maga.
+2021.
+SlicerMorph: An open and extensible platform to retrieve, visualize and analyse 3D morphology._Methods in Ecology and Evolution_ vol. 12(10), pp.1816-1825.

 `2020`__Porto,A.__ and K.J.
 Voje.
 2020.
 ML-morph: A Fast, Accurate and General Approach for Automated Detection and Landmarking of Biological Structures in Images._Methods in Ecology and Evolution_ vol. 11(4), pp.500-512.